Aphramzo/BAndOTS/README.md

 ## Workflow

 This project is deployed via github actions.
 On creation of a PR to main, all tests will be run.
-If everything looks good, it will deploy via aws cdk as defined in the `infra` folder.
+Once the PR was been reviewed, add a `deploy` label to begin the deployment.

+\*Note: Typically this would be done on approval, but since this is currently only developed by me, this is a fair work around.

 ## Available Scripts